Adriano (footballer, born February 1982)

-Adriano Leite Ribeiro (born February 17, 1982), commonly known simply as Adriano, is a Brazilian former professional footballer.
-He played as a striker and was known for his long range left footed strikes.
+Adriano Leite Ribeiro (born 17 February 1982) is a Brazilian former professional footballer.
+He had four prolific seasons in Italy with Italian clubs Parma and Inter Milan, being considered one of the best strikers in the world during this time and earning the nickname "L'Imperatore" ("the Emperor").

-Adriano had four prolific seasons in Italy with Italian clubs Parma and Inter Milan, being considered one of the best strikers in the world during this time and earning the nickname "L'Imperatore (the Emperor)".
-Adriano finished within the top 10 of the Ballon d'Or in 2004 and 2005 and was awarded the IFFHS World's Top Goal Scorer of 2005.
-He was a key figure in Inter's 2005–06 Scudetti win before his career was, however, marked by inconsistency and a decline in his performances which coincided with the death of his father.
+Adriano finished within the top 10 of the Ballon d'Or in 2004 and 2005 and was awarded the IFFHS World's Top Goal Scorer of 2005 and was also a three-time winner of Bidone d'Oro award.
+He was a key figure in Inter's 2005–06 Scudetto win before his career was, however, marked by inconsistency and a decline in his performances which coincided with the death of his father.
 He moved back to his native Brazil in 2009 and went on to win a Brasileirão with both Flamengo and Corinthians.
 He retired in 2016 at the age of 34.

 Making his Brazil debut at 18, Adriano was considered the long-term successor to Ronaldo.
-In the absence of Ronaldo he led Brazil to the 2004 Copa América, receiving the Golden Boot as the competition's leading scorer with seven goals.
+In the absence of Ronaldo, he led Brazil to the 2004 Copa América, receiving the Golden Boot as the competition's leading scorer with seven goals.
 He also won the 2005 FIFA Confederations Cup with Brazil, receiving the Golden Boot Award as the competition's leading scorer with five goals.
-Prior to the 2006 World Cup he was part of Brazil's much-vaunted "magic quartet" of offensive players alongside Ronaldo, Ronaldinho and Kaká, which ultimately was not successful at the finals.
+Before the 2006 World Cup he was part of Brazil's much-vaunted "magic quartet" of offensive players alongside Ronaldo, Ronaldinho and Kaká, which ultimately was not successful at the tournament.

 Club career

 Early career

 Adriano started his career in 1999 on Flamengo's youth squad and earned promotion to the senior squad one year later.
 He made his team debut on 2 February 2000, a Torneio Rio-São Paulo match against Botafogo.
 He scored a goal against São Paulo in the same competition 4 days later.

 Despite signing a two-year contract with Flamengo in June 2000, he secured a move to Inter Milan for the 2001–02 season.
-Inter sold another half of Vampeta to PSG (ultimately to Flamengo from PSG for undisclosed fee) for €9.757 million in exchange for Adriano who was valued €13.189 million.
+Inter sold another half of Vampeta to PSG (ultimately to Flamengo from PSG for an undisclosed fee) for €9.757 million in exchange for Adriano who was valued €13.189 million.
 Adriano scored his first goal with the club against Real Madrid in a friendly match as a substitute.